-Here is some I made yesterday.
+Here is some strawberry jam that I made yesterday.

 On the way home from visiting Amy in Ballarat, we stopped off in Bacchus Marsh where they have a large strawberry farm.
 We bought 2 kg @ $9 a kilo.
 The fruit was oh so sweet.
 It took 450 grams of freshly picked strawberries to make these three 200 gm jars of jam.
 There are also two of my own homegrown strawberries in the mix.
 Unfortunately, most of the time my own strawberries get eaten as they ripen, and never make it into the house.